acaylor/ajs-blog/src/content/blog/renovate-reporter.md

 This is not a replacement for Renovate dashboards, dependency management platforms, or persistent reporting.

 It is a local inspection tool.
 It is useful when I have a directory full of Renovate logs and want to quickly understand what Renovate saw.
 There is no database, no authentication, no deployment story, and no background ingestion service.
 The log files are the source of truth.

+Most of the time I am just merging Renovate Pull Requests but when a project gets very out of date this tool is helpful to understand the scope of what needs to be updated.

 ## Next steps